marimo-team/marimo/README.md

 ## A reactive programming environment

+marimo guarantees your notebook code, outputs, and program state are consistent.

-**A reactive programming environment.** Run a cell and marimo _reacts_ by automatically running the cells that reference its variables, giving you instant feedback as you experiment with models.
+**A reactive programming environment.**
+Run a cell and marimo _reacts_ by automatically running the cells that reference its variables, eliminating the error-prone task of manually re-running cells.
 Delete a cell and marimo scrubs its variables from program memory, eliminating hidden state.

 <img src="docs/_static/reactive.gif" width="700px" />

-Notebooks are executed in a deterministic order, based on variable references instead of cells' positions on the page.
-Organize your notebook to best fit the story you're telling.
+**Deterministic execution order.** Notebooks are executed in a deterministic order, based on variable references instead of cells' positions on the page.
+Organize your notebooks to best fit the stories you'd like to tell.

-**Synchronized UI elements.** Import `marimo` to use interactive elements like sliders, dropdowns, dataframe transformers, selectable plots, and more.
-Interact with an element and all cells that use it are automatically re-run with its latest value.
+**Synchronized UI elements.** Interact with UI elements like sliders, dropdowns, and dataframe transformers, and the cells that use them are automatically re-run with their latest values.

 <img src="docs/_static/readme-ui.gif" width="700px" />

-**Performant runtime.** marimo's runtime uses static analysis to run only those cells that need to be run.
+**Performant runtime.** marimo runs only those cells that need to be run by statically analyzing your code.
 You can optionally disable expensive cells to prevent them from automatically running.

 **Batteries-included.** marimo comes with GitHub Copilot, Black code formatting, HTML export, fast code completion, a [VS Code